UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_19.md

 ## Recap

-Let’s first remind ourselves of some of the functions we’ve already learned such as:
+Let’s first remind ourselves of some of the methods we’ve already learned such as:

   - `.upper()`